 As noted earlier, the event-free and overall survival rates are lower for children/adolescents with AML than for those with ALL.
-Due to lack of consistent prognostic factors in AML, risk-adapted treatment is not regularly used as it is for ALL; however, riskadapted and biologically targeted therapies are being tested to improve treatment while sparing normal tissues [41; 248].
-Optimal treatment of AML requires control of bone marrow and systemic disease [249].
-The four-phase approach is not always followed, as the efficacy of the continuation (maintenance) phase has not been proven for the treatment of AML [19;41; 249].
-The approach to the treatment of AML is similar for all types except for the M3 subtype (acute promyelocytic leukemia), for which chemotherapy is combined with all-trans retinoic acid (ATRA) [19].
+Due to lack of consistent prognostic factors in AML, risk-adapted treatment is not regularly used as it is for ALL; however, risk-adapted and biologically targeted therapies are being tested to improve treatment while sparing normal tissues [44; 256].
+Optimal treatment of AML requires control of bone marrow and systemic disease [45].